How to pay VCAT fees

 • not-for-profit organisations.

-Businesses with a turnover of more than $200,000 in the last full financial year pay the corporate fee rate.
+Businesses with a turnover of $300,000 or more in the last full financial year pay the corporate rate.

 Schools and government organisations are part of this fee category.

-• your financial circumstances change.
-For example, if you get a Health Care Card.
+• your financial circumstances change – for example, if you get a concession card

 Tell us in writing about these changes.
 Make sure you include a copy of any relevant documents to prove this.